Don't believe everything you read

 Dougie nervously scanned the stylish sorority girls for a likely subject.
 He felt confident that Roderick’s method would work perfectly on a drunken party girl.
 And this time he was going for more than just a kiss!

 “Hey cool, Edgar Allan Poe!”
-Ramona exclaimed enthusiastically.
+Ramona exclaimed, smiling enthusiastically at Dougie.
 She’d already had a couple of glasses of the vodka-spiked Halloween punch.

-She seemed impressed with Dougie’s costume.
-He’d grown out his wispy mustache and combed his lank hair to accentuate his broad forehead.
-He looked very much like the famous author.
-He was pleased that Rina’s tipsy friend had recognized his character.
+Ramona was impressed with Dougie’s costume.
+He’d grown out his wispy mustache a bit and combed back his lank hair to accentuate his broad forehead.
+He looked very much like the famous author and felt pleased that Rina’s tipsy friend had recognized his character.

 “You could be my Lenore,” Dougie ventured gallantly.

-Ramona smiled in return.
-Her dress wasn't as authentic as Rina's, but it went well with Dougie's attic suit.
+Ramona beamed in return.
+Her dress wasn't as authentically old-fashioned as Rina's, but it went well with Dougie's attic suit.

 “Okay, I’ll let you two get acquainted,” Rina said and went off to greet more new arrivals.

 Dougie talked casually with Ramona while wondering when to make his move.
 They shared an interest in horror stories and the conversation flowed more smoothly than he might have hoped.